tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

     /usr/bin/xscreensaver -no-splash &

+or

+    ( ( sleep 10 && /usr/bin/xscreensaver -no-splash -display :0.0 ) & )

 The ampersand & argument makes the xscreensaver program run in the background and is required.

-Note:XScreenSaver is automatically started by Xfce in /etc/xdg/xfce4/xinitrc, to ensure it gets executed use startxfce4 and not xfce4-session.
+XScreenSaver is automatically started by Xfce in /etc/xdg/xfce4/xinitrc, to ensure it gets executed use startxfce4 and not xfce4-session.

-    exec startxfce4 --with-ck-launch
+    exec startxfce4

 > Multi-User Systems